cvxgrp/cvxbook_additional_exercises/README.md

 Data files in Python, Julia, and Matlab can be found in the respective folders.

-If you are an instructor of a course that uses these and want the exercises, please contact the authors, including a link to your course.
+If you are an instructor of a course that uses these exercises and want the solutions, please contact the authors, including a link to your course.